 WHERE WILL KNIFE FALL NEXT?

-Under the Radar took profits on RCR Tomlinson before it exploded almost doubling subscribers’ money.
+Under the Radar took profits on small cap stock RCR Tomlinson before it exploded almost doubling subscribers’ money.
 Find out how to avoid detonating contractors and why there are buying opportunities in the sector, in both the big and small cap ends.

 The demise of RCR Tomlinson (RCR) must have sent shivers through every value fund manager in Australia.
 If one of the flagbearers, the reputable fund manager Allan Gray can lose its 5.3 per cent stake in RCR, where next will the falling knife land?